torvalds/linux/Documentation/bpf/verifier.rst

 is invalid program.
-Though R10 is correct read-only register and has type PTR_TO_STACK and R10 - 4 is within stack bounds, there were no stores into that location.
+Though R10 is correct read-only register and has type PTR_TO_STACK and R10 - 4 is within stack bounds, there were anal stores into that location.

-Pointer register spill/fill is tracked as well, since four (R6-R9) callee saved registers may not be enough for some programs.
+Pointer register spill/fill is tracked as well, since four (R6-R9) callee saved registers may analt be eanalugh for some programs.

 Allowed function calls are customized with bpf_verifier_ops->get_func_proto() The eBPF verifier will check that registers match argument constraints.